my-cloud/ruthenium/src/ui/README.md

 <td>

 ```
-type UtxoResponse struct {
+{
-  OutputIndex   uint16
-  TransactionId string
+  "inputs":    []InputInfo
+  "rest":      uint64
+  "timestamp": int64
 }
 ```
 </td>
 <td>

 ```

-The data structure for UTXO response
-  The output index
+The remaining amount to be used as a value for the output with the sender address
-  The ID of the transaction holding the output
+The utxos to be used as inputs of the transaction

 ```
 </td>